zjffun/note/16工作/English Job Interview.md

 # Common Question

 -   Tell me a little bit about yourself.
 -   (Focus on education and work history.
 Around a minute) I studied at xxx and graduated in xxx with a degree in xxx.
 I've been working at xxx for x years as a xxx.
 I have x years of experience in xxx.
+I'm responsible for xxx.

 I studied at LTU and graduated in 2018 with a degree in Geographic Information Science.